-While affirming the final authority of the Scripturesfor faith and life, the Reformed tradition shares with other confessionaltraditions within Christianity the conviction that the doctrinescontained in Scripture must be structured in a way that assures adherenceto orthodox Christian belief.
-The college uses a Form of Subscription that is itself a historic document, dating from the 17th century, rather than substituting a statement of faith specific to this institution and these times.
-Use of historic forms and confessional statements identifies Calvin College with the Christian faith as it finds concrete expression in the Reformed tradition and in the institution of the Christian Reformed Church, whose pastors and officers are required to sign the same Covenant.
+While affirming the final authority of the Scriptures for faith and life, the Reformed tradition shares with other confessional traditions within Christianity the conviction that the doctrines contained in Scripture must be structured in a way that assures adherence to orthodox Christian belief.
+The college uses a Covenant for Faculty Members that is itself based on a historic document dating from the 17th century, rather than substituting a statement of faith specific to this institution and these times.
+This historic document and these confessions identify Calvin College with the Christian faith as it finds concrete expression in the Reformed tradition and in a particular denomination, the Christian Reformed Church, whose pastors and officers are required to sign the same Covenant.

-To sign the Form of Subscription is to indicate sincere acceptance of the doctrines articulated in the confessional statements listed above.
-The subscriber does not thereby declare that these doctrines are all stated in the best possible manner or that they are an exhaustive or definitive summary of what the Scriptures teach.
+To sign the Covenant for Faculty Members is to indicate sincere acceptance of the doctrines articulated in the confessional statements listed above.
+The signatory does not thereby declare that these doctrines are all stated in the best possible manner or that they are an exhaustive or definitive summary of what the Scriptures teach.
 While signing represents a sincere pledge to teach, write, and speak in harmony with these confessions, it does not prevent a person from engaging in continuing study, research, or personal reflection on the Scriptures, the creation, or the confessions and the doctrines addressed in them.
-Signing the form does represent an acknowledgement that no one person is free to decide for himself or herself, or for the church, what is and what is not a doctrine asserted in these confessions.
+Signing the Covenant does represent an acknowledgment that no person is free to decide for himself or herself, or for the church, what is and what is not a doctrine asserted in these confessions.

-This summary of requirements is based on section 6.13 of the Handbook for Teaching Faculty and the following documents:
+This summary of requirements is based on sections 3.6.1 and 6.13 of the Handbook for Teaching Faculty.